 Travel Guides usually need one or two years of training involving both on-the-job experience and informal training with experienced workers.
 A recognized apprenticeship program may be associated with this occupation.

-Travel Guides may benefit from understanding of specialized subject areas, such as customer and personal service, sales and marketing, or geography knowledge.
+Travel Guides may benefit from understanding of specialized subject areas, such as sales and marketing, customer and personal service, or geography knowledge.

 The list below shows several areas in which most Travel Guides might want to build proficiency, ranked by importance.